8c6794b6/gh-pages-8c6794b6/index.markdown

 or kind of like a blog by 8c6794b6.
 -->

-This is a github page by 8c6794b6, happend to turned out as kind of like a blog.
+Github page by 8c6794b6, happend to turned out as kind of like a blog.

 </div>